Guide To Emergency Preparedness

 Get a good medical kit - not one of those cheap, little ones.
 You can make your own if you want.

 Your medical kit should include an assortment of medicines, band-aids, ace bandages, gauze, alcohol wipes and whatever else you think you may need.
+An emphasis should be placed on medicines to treat infection (antibiotics, antibacterials and antidiarrheals).

 The following medicines can effectively treat most common illnesses.
 They're all available over the counter.